Edward Bond: Early life

-The 1960s to mid-1970s: first plays and association with the Royal Court
+1960s – mid-1970s: first plays, Royal Court association

 After three years studying with writers his age but already well-known (like John Arden, Arnold Wesker, and Ann Jellicoe), Bond had his first real play, The Pope's Wedding, staged as a Sunday night "performance without décor" at the Royal Court Theatre in 1962.
 This is a falsely naturalistic drama (the title refers to "an impossible ceremony") set in contemporary Essex which shows, through a set of tragic circumstances, the death of rural society brought about by modern post-war urban living standards.
 Michael Mangan writes in Edward Bond that The Pope's Wedding received "mixed but predominantly friendly reviews".
 Bernard Levin of Daily Mail lauded it as an "astonishing tour de force", but it was criticized in The Observer as "too elliptical".
 Jenny S. Spencer wrote in Dramatic Strategies in the Plays of Edward Bond that the play was praised as an "auspicious beginning for a new playwright".
 In 1980, academic Frances Rademacher listed it among Bond's major plays.
 In 2014, Michael Billington praised The Pope's Wedding as a "masterly" early play.

-Bond considers his plays written for France's Théâtre National and the theatre-in-education company Big Brum to be his most important works.
+Bond considered his plays written for France's Théâtre National and the theatre-in-education company Big Brum to be his most important works.
 However, Benedict Nightingale of The New York Times wrote in 2001 that most critics consider Bond's best works to have been written between 1965 and 1978.
-A 2011 editorial in The Guardian claims that "his later plays have often been glibly dismissed as Marxist parables".
-Graham Saunders argued that in Britain he is "most associated with work produced in the period from Saved to The Sea" and that later works are seen as minor, while in France he is equally well known for newer works.
+A 2011 editorial in The Guardian claimed that "his later plays have often been glibly dismissed as Marxist parables".
+Graham Saunders argued that in Britain he was "most associated with work produced in the period from Saved to The Sea" and that later works are seen as minor, while in France he was equally well known for newer works.
 In 2005, Lyn Gardiner wrote that his body of work in the previous 20 years "stands alongside his classic plays".
 In 2007, Peter Billingham listed the later works Restoration, The War Trilogy, Coffee, and Born among the major plays.
 Billington argued that "even if in his later years Bond seems to start from a position of dogmatic certainty, he retains his ability to create durable images."

-Bond's play Saved (1965) became one of the best known cause célèbres in 20th century British theatre history.
-Saved delves into the lives of a selection of South London working class youths suppressed – as Bond would see it – by a brutal economic system and unable to give their lives meaning, who drift eventually into barbarous mutual violence.
+Bond's play Saved (1965) became one of the best known cause célèbres in 20th-century British theatre history.
+Saved delves into the lives of a selection of South London working-class youths suppressed – as Bond would see it – by a brutal economic system and unable to give their lives meaning, who drift eventually into barbarous mutual violence.
 Among them, one character, Len, persistently (and successfully) tries to maintain links between people violently tearing each other to pieces.
 The play shows the social causes of violence and opposes them with individual freedom.
 This would remain the major theme throughout Bond's work.